mrYakamoto/cheering-mascot/README.md

 After our helper methods are in place, it's time to write the `deaf_grandma` method.
 This is the method that is going to coordinate conversations between our users and Grandma.

-When we call the `deaf_grandma` method, as is done at the bottom of `source/deaf_grandma.rb` file, we should find ourselves in a conversation that conforms to the rules described in the *Summary*.
+When we call the `deaf_grandma` method, as is done at the bottom of `source/runner.rb` file, we should find ourselves in a conversation that conforms to the rules described in the *Summary*.

+To begin a conversation, run `ruby runner.rb` from within the `source` directory.

 ### Release 2: Changing Specifications